EdmundBenedict/lordcephei.github.io/pages/smhankels.md

 For small _r_, the situation is reversed with Bessel functions being regular.
 Hankel and Bessel functions vary as $$r^{-\ell-1}$$ and $$r^{\ell}$$
 _r_&;rarr;0.

-Augmenting space with partial waves in spheres around atoms the irregular part of _H_ is eliminated so augmented Hankel functions can form exact solutions to the Schrodinger equation in a muffin-tin potential.
+Augmenting spheres around atoms with partial waves, the irregular part of _H_ is eliminated.
+Thus augmented Hankel functions can form exact solutions to the Schrodinger equation in a muffin-tin potential.
 Real potentials are not flat, of course, so there is scope for improvement on the Hankels as the basis set.

+Smooth Hankel functions are regular both for large and small _r_.
+The Figure below shows

 ![Ordinary and Smooth Hankel functions](https://lordcephei.github.io/assets/img/smhankels.svg)